HL7/davinci-dtr/input/pagecontent/specification.md

 The DTR process **SHOULD NOT** assume that users will be able to fully complete their questionnaire response and save it in a single session.
 It is recommended that DTR conformant [SMART on FHIR](http://hl7.org/fhir/smart-app-launch) (or native) applications preserve state automatically as a user interacts with it.
 In this manner, the user does not need to explicitly take action to save their state.

+When the provider system can support storage of work in progress, it **SHALL** be stored exclusively on the provider's system.
+If the provider cannot store work in progress, then work in progress is stored in encrypted form on payer's system until a time it is considered complete and then at that point it will be stored unencrypted.

 #### How DTR Saves Context of DTR for a Relaunch

 <br>